-I don’t know how long you’ve been trading but I’ve been doing it for over 10 years now.
-After everything is said and done, what I’ve noticed is that the endeavor is purely psychological in nature.
+I don’t know how long you’ve been trading but I’ve been doing it for over 12 years now.
+After all is said and done, what I’ve noticed is that the endeavor is purely psychological in nature.

 Still, mindset determines whether or not you trade that system the way it wants you to trade; it determines whether or not you control your risk and take your signals when they appear.